 This stage is likely to involve broad community engagement and discussion of specific decisions through GitHub issues.

-At the point where all open issues are suitably addressed, the development branch can be submitted for peer review.
+At the point where all open issues are suitably addressed, the development branch is ready to be submitted for peer review.

 The updated schema, documentation along with a changelog and narrative description of the changes will be released for peer-review.

 A group of invited reviewers, representing different stakeholders, and including data publishers and users, will be asked to complete a full review of the changes, and to submit: